 Classification in Cryo-Electron Tomograms

-In this SHREC track, we propose a task of localization and classification of biological particles in the cryo-electron tomogram volume.
-We provide physics-based simulation of cryo-electron tomograms and annotations for all of them except the test tomogram.
+In this SHREC track, we propose a task of localization (e.g. particle picking) and classification (e.g. template matching) of biological particles in the cryo-electron tomogram volume.
+We provide physically accurately simulated cryo-electron tomograms and ground truth for all of them except the test tomogram.
 We hope that this will enable researchers to try out different methods, including machine learning and statistical approaches.
-All 3D object retrieval and 3D electron microscopy experts interested in computational cryo-ET are welcome to participate.

-To provide participants with as accurate ground truth information as possible, we have created a physics-based simulator to generate cryo-electron tomograms.
+To provide participants with as accurate ground truth information as possible, we have created a physically accurate simulator that is able to generate a realistic cryo electron tomogram.

 The dataset consists of 10 tomograms, with 1nm/voxel resolution, with a size of 512x512x512 voxels.
 Each tomogram is packed with on average 2500 bio-particles of 12 uniformly distributed and rotated different proteins, various in size and structure, with the following PDB identificators:

-If you intend to participate in the track, please send us an email and mention your affiliation and co-authors.
+To participate in the track, please send us an email.
+In it, please confirm your interest in participation and if applicable, please also mention your affiliation and co-authors.

 Slice of a tomogram and a 3D visualization obtained from the tomogram.